nooesc/STT-whisper/README.md

 - **Local Speech Recognition**: Uses Whisper model for accurate offline transcription
 - **Custom Voice Shortcuts**: Define your own phrases to trigger any command
 - **Voice Feedback**: Audio announcements for recording status and command execution
+- **Command History & Statistics**: Track your usage patterns and see what commands you use most
 - **JSON Configuration**: Easy-to-edit settings file
 - **No Internet Required**: Everything runs locally on your machine